peVelosa/memorygame/README.md

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

 ## About
-It's a local multiplayer memory game.
+It's a local singleplayer memory game.
+You can select different grids size to play.